Beatle Country

 Beatle Country is the fourth and final studio album by the American bluegrass band Charles River Valley Boys, released in November 1966 by Elektra Records.
 Where the Charles River Valley Boys' previous albums consisted of traditional and new bluegrass and some early country songs, Beatle Country contains only covers of the Beatles.
-The band and several session musicians completed the album at Columbia's studio in Nashville, Tennessee, across four days in September 1966.
-Paul A. Rothchild and Peter K. Siegel produced the album, with Glenn Snoddy engineering.
+The band and several session musicians completed the album at Columbia Studios in Nashville, Tennessee, across four days in September 1966.
+Paul A. Rothchild and Peter K. Siegel produced the album, with Glenn Snoddy as audio engineer.

-After hearing the Beatles' song "I've Just Seen a Face" on the radio in late-1965, Jim Field recommended to his bandmates that they add it to their repertoire.
+After hearing the Beatles' song "I've Just Seen a Face" on the radio in late 1965, Jim Field recommended to his bandmates that they add it to their repertoire.
 Following the label's success the previous year with The Baroque Beatles Book, Elektra executive Jac Holzman acquired permission for the group to record an album of Beatles covers.
 Because the original versions often employ complex chord progressions, the group "'countrified' the chords ... 'flattening'" them out to bring the songs into the style of bluegrass.
 In addition to using rolling banjos, upright bass and a high lonesome tenor vocal, they further changed the songs structurally, allowing for extra instrumental breaks – a typical feature of bluegrass music, where each musician is allowed the chance to solo.